craftcodiness/arduino-lights/README.md

 This code is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl.txt), a [copy of which](LICENSE) is included in this repository.

-Copyright Arthur Taylor, 2017
-Copyright Edward McCaughan, 2017
+Copyright Arthur Taylor and Edward McCaughan, 2017